xrcyz/xrcyz.github.io/_posts/2022-01-12-NN-Boolean-Algebra.md

 }
 ```

 The same principles apply here.
-The neuron `L3.a` is linearly separating __layer 2 space__ to test if the input point is inside the big square and outside the little suqare.
+The neuron `L3.a` is linearly separating __layer 2 space__ to test if the input point is inside the big square and outside the little square.

 ## Layer 4: Arbitrary Regions in Input Space